 The diagram then shows how the exposure you choose maps the brightness of the scene to tones captured by your sensor.
-Because the image represents the scene, its brightness doesn't change even the exposure is changed:
+Because the image at the top of the diagram represents the scene, its brightness doesn't change even the exposure is changed:

 This information captured by the sensor then passes through an amplifier before being converted to digital values and written into the Raw file (in this case we're showing base ISO with minimal amplification, so the brightest tone from the sensor is being mapped to roughly the highest value in the Raw file):

 Then, finally, a tone curve is applied, to map this Raw data into a final image.
 This can be a standard tone curve applied by your camera's JPEG engine or the result of manual Raw conversion and the adjustments made in processing software.